-Jason Bart, a CAPTRUST senior retirement counselor within the Participant Advisory Services Group, says keeping the debt-to-income ratio below 36 percent can be difficult for those who live in cities with high real estate prices.
+Jason Bart, account manager for CAPTRUST’s Advice & Wellness team, says keeping the debt-to-income ratio below 36 percent can be difficult for those who live in cities with high real estate prices.
 His philosophy is always “pay yourself first,” meaning save for retirement with every paycheck.
 Then examine what you have left to see what type of mortgage you can afford.
 If you overspend on a luxurious home or an expensive boat now but don’t save adequately for retirement, your older years are likely to be difficult.
 For example, high medical costs, which you may not have now, are more likely as you age.

 What to Do Before You Tackle a Large Amount of Debt

 Bart says the first step is to face the debt.
 “Some clients are fearful,” he says.
 “They haven’t added it up and don’t know how big the balances are or what they’re supposed to pay.”
 If this describes you, work with a financial advisor who can help you form a plan.
 Bart has his clients make a list of the debts, the interest rate on each, and how much is owed.